histoire-dev/histoire/docs/reference/config.md

 - `favicon: string`: Href to the favicon file (**not** processed by Vite).
 Put the file in the `public` directory.
 - `colors: Object`: Customize the colors.
 Each color should be an object with shades as keys.
 - `logoHref: string`: Add a link to the main logo
+- `darkClass: string`: Class added to the story preview when dark mode is enabled (default is `'dark'`).
 - `defaultColorScheme: 'light' | 'dark' | 'auto'`: Default color scheme for the app. `'auto'` will use the system preference.
 - `hideColorSchemeSwitch: boolean`: Hides the dark mode button in the toolbar.
 - `storeColorScheme: boolean`: Enable persistence of the color scheme in the browser's local storage.